0cjs/sedoc/linux/distro/rel-debian.md

 support.
 LTS releases provide optional (but recommended) new kernel/X11 versions at point (and sometimes major) releases; see [LTSEnablementStack].

-Debian figures above are end of [Debian LTS] support; regular support ends two years earlier.
+Debian figures above are end of [Debian LTS] support (done by a separate set of volunteers); regular support ends two years earlier; commercial [Debian ELTS] ends five years later.

 There is a set of "current" names for Debian releases that roll forward to different releases when a new release is made.
 These may be used instead of